No results for ""

 The correlation, which is the strength of the linear relationship between the outcome and the covariate , determines how much the error variance is reduced.
 The larger the correlation, the larger the variance reduction.

-Specifically, if we denote the original error variance estimates for the two arms by, respectively, and , and the new error variance estimates using CUPED by, respectively, and , and the outcome-covariate correlations by, respectively, and , then the following holds approximately:
+Specifically, if we denote the original error variance estimates for the two variations by, respectively, and , and the new error variance estimates using CUPED by, respectively, and , and the outcome-covariate correlations by, respectively, and , then the following holds approximately:

 The proportional reduction in error variance is approximately the square of the correlations:

-If the correlations in both arms are , the error variance will be reduced by , and if they are , the error variance will be reduced by .
+If the correlations in both variations are , the error variance will be reduced by , and if they are , the error variance will be reduced by .
 The proportional reduction in the error variance translates to about the same proportion reduction in the variance of the experiment lift estimate, which translates to the same proportional reduction in experiment duration on average.
 Therefore, when the correlations are , the experiment duration will be reduced by as much as on average, and when they are , the experiment duration will be reduced by as much as on average.
 In other words, this can cut experiment duration nearly in half.

 Bias Removal